dana6691/Web_scraping/README.md

    * Newsheadline_Weather: bring up-to-date news headlines and weather information
    * RealEstate: location, size,and price of the houses in Minneapolis
    * Search List: find a list of trending search words in naver.com
+   * Dataframe.py: scrape data into pandas dataframe and save in csv file

 <!-- Web scraping vs Web crawling -->
 ## Web scraping vs Web crawling